 11 We react poorly as we feel defeated when our fantasies are exposed, and the resulting anxiety and depression rob us of our joy and hope.

 12 Due to our intense longing for deep connection, we live within our fantasies, oblivious to their true nature and distraction, robbing us of all the blessings of life, shackling us to a life of addiction.

 Not Conference Approved

-- We will no longer settle for fantasy as a way to meet our need for hope, joy, love, safety, happiness, well-being, and being deeply gotten and seen.
+- We will no longer turn to fantasy as a way to avoid our pain.

 Readings for Meetings

 Our Members highly recommend reading the Romantic Obsession Pamphlet every day as part of your program until the obsession lifts.
 You can download the pamphlet for only 99 cents from SLAA’s Digital Literature Store.

 You can also learn about Romantic Obsession from this page of readings provided by SLAA’s San Antonio Intergroup.

 Female Fantasy Addict, Anonymous, page 11 theJournal Magazine #192 here

 Page 23 various members short shares.
 Page 24 share by female fantasy addict (LA, USA)